 Alcohol is the most commonly used and abused intoxicant in the world.
 Many people who drink will drink to excess.
-It’s also common for these individuals to mix over-the-counter and prescription medications as well as illegal drugs with alcohol.
+It’s also common for these individuals to mix over-the-counter and prescription medications and illegal drugs with alcohol.
 The decision to mix drugs and alcohol can have long-term consequences up to and including coma and death.

-When drugs and alcohol are mixed together, one of three things may happen:
+When individuals mix drugs and alcohol, one of three things may happen:

 - The effect of the drug is enhanced